nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-an-empty-bundle.md

 The other properties are:

 *   `Bundle-Version`: This property is all on your responsibility.
 The Nuxeo convention is three digits separated by a dot such as "x.y.z";
-*   `Bundle-Vendor`: This is the name of the add-on owner.
+*   `Bundle-Vendor`: This is the name of the addon owner.

 Although not used in this recipe, there is one more property you should know of: `Nuxeo-Component:`.
 It contains a list of files used to define various elements of your component.
 Its use is detailed in [Writing a Bundle Manifest]({{page page='writing-a-bundle-manifest'}}).